Lakes & Forests

 29–57 miles, hilly, with a few challenging climbs

-Leaving Brandon behind, we'll pedal south through gorgeous Vermont countryside on our way to Manchester.
+Leaving Brandon behind, we’ll pedal south through gorgeous Vermont countryside on our way to Manchester.
 If you are a fan of covered bridges, this is your day!
-At least 4 of them will be included in your route.
+At least 3 of them will be included in your route.
 Also along the way, you will pass through Vermont marble country.
-The Vermont Marble Museum is on the route so that you can learn more about the importance of local marble industry and see creative works that have been carved into marble over the years.
-Late afternoon, you'll reach the upscale tourist town of Manchester in time to explore retail opportunities and museums.
+Vermont Marble has been exported all over the world and continues to be important to the local economy.
+Our mostly rural route will pass through tiny villages such as Proctor, Middlebury Springs and Pawlett.
+Late afternoon, you’ll reach the upscale tourist town of Manchester in time to explore retail opportunities and museums.
 Dinner is included at the spectacular Reluctant Panther restaurant nearby.

 Day 5